-Vitamins for sleep?
-Believe it.
-Research shows vitamin deficiencies are often a root cause of sleep disruption, and one or more of these vitamins may be all that’s standing between you and restorative rest.
+Sometimes vitamin deficiencies can be a root cause of sleep disruption.
+That means that one or more of these nutrients may be all that's standing between you and restorative rest.

 If it’s 2 AM and you’re reading this article in hopes of finding a solution to your endless tossing and turning, you’re not alone: Between 50 and 70 million U.S. adults suffer from some form of sleep disorder, including insomnia, according to the American Sleep Association.

 Unfortunately, chronic sleep deprivation can have serious health consequences.
-One study published in the journal Sleep found that sleeping less than seven hours per night doubles your mortality risk and sleeping less than six hours quadruples your risk.
+One study published in the journal Sleep found that sleeping less than seven hours per night on a regular basis doubles your mortality risk and sleeping less than six hours quadruples your risk.

 But there may be more to blame than your stressful lifestyle, graveyard shift work, or staying glued to your smartphone while lying in bed.
 “An often overlooked factor in sleep problems is a vitamin deficiency,” says internist Arielle Levitan, MD, co-author of The Vitamin Solution: Two Doctors Clear the Confusion About Vitamins and Your Health.
 “We need adequate levels of key nutrients to get good quality sustained sleep.”
 Following are some of the best-known vitamins and minerals that could help you get the ZZZs you need.

 Iron helps transport oxygen throughout your body, which is why a deficiency can leave you feeling fatigued.
 Remember how Popeye eats spinach and becomes strong and powerful?
 Yep, spinach is packed with iron.
 An iron deficiency has been linked to restless leg syndrome, a condition that causes uncomfortable sensations in the legs and an urge to move the legs when falling asleep.
-Dr. Levitan and her co-author, endocrinologist Romy Block, MD, say iron deficiency is common—particularly among women—and recommend you discuss with your doctor the possible need for a multivitamin that takes into consideration your diet, health history, and other factors.
+Dr. Levitan and her co-author, endocrinologist Romy Block, MD, say iron deficiency is common—particularly among women.
+If you have iron-deficiency anemia, you may need to take a supplement.
 You can also try to get more these iron-rich foods into your diet.